0xHabitat/kiezDAO/personas_and_use_cases.md

 ### Persona

-Intended pilot user of kiezDAO is a boat owner/dweller living in a community of interlinked boats on one of the lakes in vicinity of Berlin.
+Intended pilot users of kiezDAO are boat owner/dwellers living in a community of interlinked boats in a bay in Berlin.
 They are often in need of tools used either for maintenance or for leisure activity like e.g. woodwork, DIY or other hobby alas...

 ### Pain Point